mongodb/mongo/docs/evergreen-testing/multiversion.md

 `6.1` and `last-lts` is `6.0`, tests tagged with `requires_fcv_61` will NOT run in multiversion tasks that run `latest` with `last-lts`, but will run in multiversion tasks that run `lastest` with `last-continuous`.

+In addition to disabling multiversion tests based on FCV, there is no need to run in-development `featureFlagXYZ` tests (featureFlags that have `default: false`) because these tests will most likely fail on older versions that have not implemented this feature.
+For multiversion tasks, we pass the `--runNoFeatureFlagTests` flag to avoid these failures on `all feature flag` variants.

+For more info on FCV, take a look at [FCV_AND_FEATURE_FLAG_README.md](https://github.com/10gen/mongo/blob/master/src/mongo/db/repl/FCV_AND_FEATURE_FLAG_README.md).

 Another common case could be that the changes on master branch are breaking multiversion tests, but with those changes backported to the older branches the multiversion tests should work.